DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-the set of all those $\overline{x} \in A$ for which the constraint qualification from Corollary~\ref{crlr:OptimalityCond_Lagrange} holds true.
-It should be noted that in the case when the cone $K$ has nonempty interior, this constraint qualification is satisfied iff there exists $x \in A$ such that
+the set of all those $\overline{x} \in Q$ for which the constraint qualification from Corollary~\ref{crlr:OptimalityCond_Lagrange} holds true.
+It should be noted that in the case when the cone $K$ has nonempty interior, this constraint qualification is satisfied if and only if there exists $x \in Q$ such that

-that is, iff Slater's condition for the non-penalized problem \eqref{prob:NonPenalized} holds true (see, e.g. \cite[Prp.~2.106]{BonnansShapiro}).
+that is, if and only if Slater's condition for the non-penalized problem \eqref{prob:NonPenalized} holds true (see, e.g. \cite[Prop.~2.106]{BonnansShapiro}).
 Note that by definition $\mathscr{D}_s \subseteq \mathscr{D}$.
 Thus, $\mathscr{D}_s$ is the subset of $\mathscr{D}$ consisting of all those $\overline{x}$ for which Slater's condition holds true for the non-penalized problem.

-Under some natural assumptions one can verify that the set $\mathscr{D}$ is closed (in particular, it is sufficient to suppose that the feasible region of the problem $(\mathcal{P})$ is bounded, $G$ is continuous, and $H$ is continuously differentiable), while the set $\mathscr{D}_s$ is open in $A$.
-Therefore, there are some degenerate points $\overline{x} \in \mathscr{D} \setminus \mathscr{D}_s$ (e.g. the ones that lie on the boundary of $\mathscr{D}$ in $A$) for which one must impose some additional assumptions.
+Under some natural assumptions one can verify that the set $\mathscr{D}$ is closed (in particular, it is sufficient to suppose that the feasible region of the problem $(\mathcal{P})$ is bounded, $G$ is continuous, and $H$ is continuously differentiable), while the set $\mathscr{D}_s$ is open in $Q$.
+Therefore, there are some degenerate points $\overline{x} \in \mathscr{D} \setminus \mathscr{D}_s$ (e.g. the ones that lie on the boundary of $\mathscr{D}$ in $Q$) for which one must impose some additional assumptions.
 Our aim is to first provide somewhat cumbersome sufficient conditions for the exactness of the penalized problem \eqref{prob:Penalized} for the entire set $\mathscr{D}$ or its arbitrary subset, and then show that these conditions are satisfied for any compact subset of $\mathscr{D}_s$.
-The sufficient conditions that we present here are based on a uniform local error bound for the non-penalized problem \eqref{prob:NonPenalized}.
+The sufficient conditions presented here are based on a uniform local error bound for the non-penalized problem \eqref{prob:NonPenalized}.